Robert Kennicott: Biography

 In April 1859 he set off on an expedition to collect natural history specimens in the subarctic boreal forests of northwestern Canada in what is now the Mackenzie and Yukon river valleys and in the Arctic tundra beyond.
 Kennicott became popular with Hudson's Bay Company fur traders in the area and encouraged them to collect and send natural history specimens and First Nations artifacts to the Smithsonian.
 He returned to Washington at the end of 1862.
 Kennicott considered joining the Union Army in the Civil War, but was convinced otherwise, sending a substitute.
 Robert and his younger brother lived in the Smithsonian Castle during the war along with Edward Drinker Cope and other noted naturalists.
 He returned to Illinois in 1863 to tend to his ailing father, who died later that year.

 While working at the Smithsonian Institution under Assistant Secretary Spencer F. Baird, Robert Kennicott wrote the original descriptions of many new snake taxa brought back by expeditions to the American West.
 He also collected snake specimens including with his specimen collecting first cousin Helen L. Teunisson.
 He subsequently named the subspecies Carphophis amoenus helenae in her honor.

 In 1864 the Western Union Telegraph Expedition was mounted to find a possible route for a telegraph line between North America and Russia by way of the Bering Sea.
 Kennicott was selected as the scientist for this expedition, and the party of naturalists sent to assist him included W.H.
 Dall.

 The expedition arrived in San Francisco in April 1865, but disagreements between its leaders meant that little was achieved.
 The party moved north to Vancouver where Kennicott suffered a period of ill health.
 After his recovery they moved north again to Alaska in August 1865.
 Kennicott died in May 1866 while traveling up the Yukon River.
+His body was returned to his family's home in Illinois, enclosed in a metal canister and shipped via Russia and Japan rather than sent back on undeveloped trails through Canada.